 Early History of the Hink family

-Another 135 words (10 lines of text) covering the years 157 and 1576 are included under the topic Early Hink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hink research.
+Another 69 words (5 lines of text) covering the years 157 and 1576 are included under the topic Early Hink History in all our PDF Extended History products and printed products wherever possible.

 Hink Spelling Variations